-113. Laboratory of General and Analytical Chemistry I - This course provides an introduction to techniques and laboratory procedures.
-Topics include qualitative analysis, colorimetry, spectroscopy, colligative properties, gas laws, and computerized data collection and analysis.
+128. Laboratory of General and Analytical Chemistry II - This is a continuation of Chemistry 127.
+Topics include calorimetry, volumetric and potentiometric titrations, reaction kinetics, determination of acid dissociation constants, and computerized data collection and analysis.
 Laboratory, one 3-hour session per week (42 lab hours).
-Corequisite: Chemistry 111.
+Corequisite: Chemistry 126.

-One Credit Anderson, Krueger, Polik, Seymour, Staff Fall Semester
+One Credit Anderson, Krueger, Polik, Seymour, Stewart, Staff Spring Semester

-114. Laboratory of General and Analytical Chemistry II - This is a continuation of Chemistry 113 including volumetric analysis, potentiometric titration, calorimetry, study of reaction rates by spectrophotometry, determination of acid dissociation constants, electrochemistry, atomic absorption spectroscopy, and the Nernst equation.
+- 131. Intensive General Chemistry This one-semester course covers all the general chemistry material normally covered in Chemistry 125 and 126.
+This will include stoichiometry and inorganic reactions, peridodicity and atomic structure, chemical bonding and molecular structure, chemical energy and thermodynamics, reaction kinetics, acids and bases and ionic equilibria.
+This course is designed for entering students that have a strong high-school chemistry background and good algebra skills.
+Upon successful completion of this course, credit will be awarded for Chemistry 125 as well.
+Lecture, 3 hours per week; discussion session, 1 hour per week.
+Prerequisite: Two years of high-school chemistry and a ACT math score above 30 (or SAT math score above 670)

+\\Three Credit Peaslee, Polik Fall Semester\\ - 132.
+Intensive General Chemistry Lab This one-semester course covers all the general chemistry material normally covered in Chemistry 127 and 128.
+This will include qualitative analysis, colorimetry and spectroscopy, colligative properties, titration, calorimetry, spectrophotometric determination of reaction kinetics, atomic absorption, and computerized data collection and analysis.
+This course is designed for entering students that have a strong high-school chemistry background and good algebra skills.
+Upon successful completion of this course, credit will be awarded for Chemistry 127 as well.
 Laboratory, one 3-hour session per week (42 lab hours).
-Corequisite: Chemistry 121.
-One Credit Anderson, Brown, Seymour, Staff Spring Semester chemistry of metals.
-Lecture, 3 hours per week; discussion session, 1 hour per week.
-Prerequisite: a grade of C- or better in Chemistry 111.

-121. General Chemistry II - This course consists of a continuation of the basic principles of chemistry including chemical energy, electrochemistry, chemical kinetics, acids and bases, and ionic equilibria with an emphasis on inorganic reactions and the

-Three Credits Brown, Polik Spring Semester

-221. Organic Chemistry I - The basic principles of organic chemistry are introduced through studies of the structures and reactions of carbon compounds.
+Corequisite: Chemistry 131.
+One Credit Krueger, Polik, Staff Fall Semester - 221.
+Organic Chemistry I The basic principles of organic chemistry are introduced through studies of the structures and reactions of carbon compounds.
 The mechanistic treatment of aliphatic and aromatic chemistry is stressed.
 Lecture, 3 hours per week; discussion session, 1 hour per week.
-Prerequisite: a grade of C- or better in Chemistry 121.
-Three Credits Gillmore, Sanford Fall Semester

-231. Organic Chemistry II - This is a continuation of Chemistry 221 with emphasis on complex molecules, including those found in biological systems.
+Prerequisite: a grade of C- or better in Chemistry 126 or 131.
+Three Credits Johnson, Sanford Fall Semester - 231.
+Organic Chemistry II This is a continuation of Chemistry 221 with emphasis on complex molecules, including those found in biological systems.
 Lecture, 3 hours per week; discussion session, 1 hour per week.
 Prerequisite: a grade of C- or better in Chemistry 221.
-Three Credits Gillmore, Mungall Spring Semester
+Three Credits Johnson, Sanford Spring Semester

 255. Organic Chemistry Laboratory I - This laboratory course stresses modern techniques for analyses of organic compounds and studies of the mechanisms of organic reactions.
 Infrared spectral analyses and chromatographic separations are introduced.
 Laboratory, one 5-hour session per week; discussion session, 1 hour per week (84 lab hours).
 Corequisite: Chem 221.
-Prerequisite: Chemistry 121.
+Prerequisite: Chemistry 126 or 131.

-Two Credits Johnson, Sanford, Smith Fall Semester
+Two Credits Fu, Johnson, Sanford, Smith Fall Semester